BigFlv/Convertor/Convertor README.md

 # Convertor

-//This program converts numbers from base one to base thirty-six .
+This program converts numbers from base one to base thirty-six .
-//It is also useful for fractional numbers.
+It is also useful for fractional numbers.

 package converter;